How much spending money will I need per month?

 Students must present their OneCard (ID card) in order to gain entry to the dining room.
 Meals plans may only be used by the cardholder.
 If all meals for the week have been used, a student may access Dining Dollars in order to purchase a meal.
 Dining Dollars may also be used to pay for guests.

 Students also have the opportunity to add personal deposits to their account that may be used to make purchases in the Burrow, the Dining Room, the Bookstore, and at some vending machines on campus.
 Personal deposits may be added by visiting www.hendrix.edu/onecard.

 The cafeteria is an all-you-care-to-eat venue; however, all food must be consumed inside the dining room.
-Students not paying the meal charge are not allowed in the dining room during meal times.
 For more information, including hours of operation and menus, visit www.hendrix.edu/diningservices.